javers/javers.github.io/documentation/jql-examples/index.md

 ```

 <h2 id="by-class-query">Querying for any object changes by class of object</h2>
-This query is a kind of shotgun approach.
-The only mandatory parameter is a class.
+The only mandatory parameter of this query is a class.
 It selects objects regardless of theirs JaversType and
 can be used for Entities, ValueObjects and UnboundedValueObjects.

 This query is useful for selecting UnboundedValueObjects (ValueObjects without an owning Entity)
 and also for ValueObjects when we don’t care about the owning Entity and path.

 In the example, we show how to query for changes made on
 ValueObjects owned by two different Entities.

 ```groovy